TechComSpot/artix-termux/README.md

-# artix-termux
+# Artix-termux
 just a script that help you setup artix linux in termux
-# how to install
+# How to install
 curl https://git.io/JLsq2 > artix.sh

 bash artix.sh
-# know issue
+# Know issue

-there have issue some issue when decompressing rootfs.
+There have issue some issue when decompressing rootfs.

 Please ignore it.

-becase artix work fine with those issue.
+Becase artix work fine with those issue.

+#This script is based on anlinux's arch linux install scipt.